syncfusion-content/windowsforms-docs/WindowsForms/Radial-Menu/Keyboard-Support.md

 4. Press the string in the keyboard and the corresponding item’s click event will be triggered.
 (Eg. If the accelerator string of Copy is X key, Press ALT key.
 Once all the accelerator strings are displayed, press X key the Copy item event will be triggered.)

-**NOTE**
-*	Do not set same string value to multiple items
+> Note: Do not set same string value to multiple radial menu items.

 ## SuperAccelerator appearance

-This section discusses the appearance settings of a `SuperAccelerator`. customizing a `SuperAccelerator` using a property of BackColor,Font and ForeColor.
+This section discusses the appearance settings of a `SuperAccelerator`. customizing a `SuperAccelerator` using a property of [`BackColor`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.SuperAccelerator.html#Syncfusion_Windows_Forms_Tools_SuperAccelerator_BackColor),[`Font`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.SuperAccelerator.html#Syncfusion_Windows_Forms_Tools_SuperAccelerator_Font) and [`ForeColor`](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.SuperAccelerator.html#Syncfusion_Windows_Forms_Tools_SuperAccelerator_ForeColor).

 {% tabs %}